ngagesdk/kagekero/README.md

 ## About

-Kage Kero is a calm puzzle-platformer where you guide a ninja frog through compact, handcrafted levels.
-There’s no combat, no tricky jumps—just clever movement and timing-based puzzles.
+影ケロ is a calm puzzle-platformer where you guide a ninja frog through compact, handcrafted levels.
+There’s no combat—just clever movement, timing-based puzzles, and the occasional tricky jump.
 Think ahead, move with purpose, and master the flow.

 ## Status